aimeertaylor/Pv3Rs/README.md

 parasites as regular siblings via the following assumptions:

 - Allele inheritance is independent (not true of meiotic siblings)
-- Aibling relationships are transitive (not true of parent-child-like trios or some half-sibling trios)
+- Sibling relationships are transitive (not true of parent-child-like trios or some half-sibling trios)
 - Alleles of a sibling cluster are drawn from at most two parental alleles (not true of half siblings)

 In our experience, half sibling misspecification leads to some misclassification